michaelvl/helm2yaml/README.md

 ### Using Helm3

-Using `--apply` with helm-up (not to be confused with the second `--apply` shown above after the `helmsman` sub-command, which is only there to be drop-in compatible with Helmsman) will run helm to apply the application spec to a Kubernetes cluster.
+Using `--apply` with helm2yaml (not to be confused with the second `--apply` shown above after the `helmsman` sub-command, which is only there to be drop-in compatible with Helmsman) will run helm to apply the application spec to a Kubernetes cluster.
 To use an alternative Helm command, e.g. helm3, one could specify the Helm command as follows:

 ```
-helm-up.py --apply -b ~/bin/helm3 helmsman -f my-app.yaml
+helm2yaml.py --apply -b ~/bin/helm3 helmsman -f my-app.yaml
 ```

+### Running from a Container

+The helm2yaml tool is available as a container, e.g. see the `helmsman.sh` Helmsman-replacement script.

 ### Notes